-We may not be able to keep pace with technological change or to successfully develop new products with wide market acceptance, which could cause us to lose business to competitors.
 The market for our products is characterized by rapidly changing technology.
-Our future financial performance will in part be dependent on our ability to develop and manufacture new products on a cost-effective basis, to introduce them to the market on a timely basis, and to have them accepted by surgeons.
+Our future financial performance will in part be dependent on our ability to develop and manufacture new products on a cost-effective basis, to introduce them to the market on a timely basis and to have them accepted by surgeons.

-We may not be able to keep pace with technology or to develop viable new products.
+We may not be able to keep pace with technological change or to develop viable new products.
 Factors which could cause delay in releasing new products or even cancellation of our plans to produce and market these new products include:

-- o research and development delays; - o delays in securing regulatory approvals; or - o changes in the competitive landscape, including the emergence of alternative products or solutions which reduce or eliminate the markets for pending products.
+- research and development delays; - delays in securing regulatory approvals; or - changes in the competitive landscape, including the emergence of alternative products or solutions which reduce or eliminate the markets for pending products.

-Our new products may fail to achieve expected levels of market acceptance.
 Any new products we launch may fail to achieve market acceptance.
 The degree of market acceptance of any of our products will depend on a number of factors, including:

-- o our ability to develop and introduce new products and product enhancements in the time frames we currently estimate; - o our ability to successfully implement new technologies; - o the market's readiness to accept new products, such as our PowerPro(R)Battery System; - o having adequate financial and technological resources for future product development and promotion; - o the efficacy of our products; and - o the prices of our products compared to the prices of our competitors' products.
+- our ability to develop and introduce new products and product enhancements in the time frames we currently estimate; - our ability to successfully implement new technologies; - the market's readiness to accept new products, such as our PowerPro(R) Battery System; - having adequate financial and technological resources for future product development and promotion; - the efficacy of our products; and - the prices of our products compared to the prices of our competitors' products.